Key Breed Facts

-Considered to be a wonderfully gorgeous, yet ugly looking dog, the Bulldog is among one of the most popular choices of family pets due to their delightfully kind and loving natures.
-They are especially good and tolerant around children of all ages although they can get a little protective of them.
-The English Bulldog is a comical character yet they can be extremely dignified too which are just two of the traits that make the breed so endearing to owners the world over.
+Considered to be a wonderfully gorgeous, yet an ugly looking dog, the Bulldog is among one of the most popular choices of family pets and companions due to their delightfully kind and loving natures.
+They are especially tolerant and patient when they are around children of all ages although they can get a little protective of them.
+The English Bulldog is a comical character yet they can be extremely dignified too which are just two of the traits that make the breed so endearing to owners and why they are among the most popular breeds in the UK being thought of as the country’s national treasure.

 The breed continued to be promoted by Bill George and other enthusiasts who began developing and improving them by crossing Old English Bulldogs with Pugs.
 The result was a much friendlier and less aggressive character that made for a loyal companion and great choice as a family pet.
-Today, the English Bulldog is as popular in other countries of the world as they are in their native UK.
+It was not until the late 1800s that the breed was recognised by the Kennel Club.
+Today, the English Bulldog is as popular in other countries of the world as they are in their native UK thanks to the efforts and careful, selective breeding standards employed by well established, reputable Bulldog breeders.

 Height at the withers: Males 31 - 40 cm, Females 31 - 40 cm